-"We all have a "moment" in life where we realize something important for the first time, an epiphany of sorts.
+"We all have a "moment" in life where we realize something important for the first time, an epiphany.
 Mine came when I was speaking in New York in 2014.
 I turned around to look at the screen and saw this image.
 It was then that I realized for the first time that what I do, what we do through this organization, touches many lives in a good way.
-I had to pause for a moment as it hit me, you can never underestimate the power of one.
-This was my moment in time when I knew that I had "done good", and that what I do matters." - Debi Metcalfe
+I had to pause for a moment as it hit me; you can never underestimate the power of one.
+This event was my moment in time when I knew that I had "done good," and that what I do matters." - Debi Metcalfe.

-Over the past several years, Ms. Metcalfe has become a champion for the prevention of horse theft.
+Over the past two decades, Ms. Metcalfe has become a champion for horse theft prevention.
 She started on a one-person crusade to right a wrong and to put her family back together in the wake of a shattering experience.
-Now with over two decades of volunteer service with Stolen Horse International-NetPosse.com, she leads others to help with not only stolen horses but also missing, lost, found, and crimes against horses as well.
+Now, with over two decades of volunteer service with Stolen Horse International-NetPosse.com, she leads others to help with missing, lost, and stolen horses and also search for old horses, found, and crimes against horses as well.

 A year-long odyssey began.
 Debi placed her business on hold and spearheaded the search for Idaho.

 She found that no structured, centralized resource for victims of horse theft existed.
 In desperation, she used a "shotgun" strategy to blanket as much of the U.S. as possible with flyers, and she reached out and spoke with every horse dealer, law enforcement officer, and auction house that would listen.
 Debi knew her search required luck and prayer to succeed, but fifty-one weeks after the theft, a flyer ended up in the right place.
 Its viewer made the call that brought Idaho home.